-Notably, in the last part of the intersection between Kham Lien street with Le Duan street, there is a residential area surrounded by two tracks creating a unique roadside village in the capital.
+Notably, in the last part of the intersection between Kham Lien street and Le Duan Street, a residential area is surrounded by two tracks, creating a unique roadside village in the capital.

-Although the whole neighborhood is only about 500 meters long, there are quite a lot of households that live here for many generations.
+Although the whole neighborhood is only about 500 meters long, many households have lived here for many generations.
 There are children born and raised with rails and trains.

-This neighborhood is a melting pot of culture between Hanoian and people from different parts of Vietnam who come to the capital to work and live.
+This neighborhood is a melting pot of culture between Hanoians and people from different parts of Vietnam who come to the capital to work and live.

-This part of Hanoi also has an impressive architecture with the mixture between the new and the old houses.
+This part of Hanoi also has an impressive architecture with a mixture of new and old houses.
 It paints a beautiful picture with different colors, creating a vintage vibe on every corner of the street.

-Thanks to the features in the newspapers, Hanoi train street has become well-known and attracted many visitors from all over the world daily.
+Thanks to the features in the newspapers, Hanoi train street has become well-known and attracted many visitors worldwide.